AmrAhmedA/RegisterationFrom-JuniorInterviewProcess/README.md

 This project is an attempt to fullfil a junior interview process at the production unit in the British Univesity in Egypt

 # How to use
-* Download the repo and clone it
+* First, clone the repo
 ```
 $ git clone https://github.com/AmrAhmedA/RegisterationFrom-JuniorInterviewProcess.git
 ```